 Snoring is the name we give to the sound produced during sleep by vibrations in the back of the throat (mostly the uvula and soft palate) .
 It is estimated that between 30 to 50 percent of adults snore during sleep.
 A percentage of those people snore because of a condition called sleep apnea.

-Sleep apnea is a sleep disorder where a person temporarily stops breathing during the night, and these episodes occur repeatedly during the night, this causes lack of oxygen to all parts of the body.
+Sleep apnea is a sleep disorder where a person temporarily stops while sleeping, and these episodes occur repeatedly during the night.
+This causes a lack of oxygen to all parts of the body.
 Over time the circulation to the brain is affected and leads to narrowing of blood vessels that can cause a stroke and even death.
 Signs that may indicate that you suffer from sleep apnea are sleepiness during the day, irritability, lack of focus and decreased libido to name a few.

 Diagnosis of Sleep Apnea